kolenaIO/kolena/docs/installing-kolena.md

 export KOLENA_TOKEN="********"
 ```

-With the `KOLENA_TOKEN` environment variable set, initialize a client session:
+Alternatively, manually initialize a session, by running the following:

 ```python
 import kolena